-You’re not going to get a refund if you paid a fee for the service of preparing your petition and the attorney did, in fact, prepare your documents.
-The attorney might complete your petition soon after accepting you as a client, so even if you change your mind about filing the next day, it’s possible the attorney has already done the work and earned that fee.
+If you paid a fee for the service of preparing your petition and the attorney completed those preparations you are not eligible for a refund.
+The attorney might complete your petition soon after accepting you as a client.
+This means even if you change your mind about filing the next day, it’s possible the attorney has already done the work to earn that fee.

-And you’re not entitled to a refund if the money you paid was a true retainer that was just meant to reserve a place in the attorney’s schedule, not to pay for any work.
+You’re not entitled to a refund if the money you paid was a true retainer meant to reserve a place in the attorney’s schedule, not to pay for any work.
 However, this kind of arrangement isn’t typical for a straightforward bankruptcy filing.

 How to get your money back

-If your attorney died or is no longer practicing law, things can get a bit more complicated.
-You may need to contact the person who’s managing the attorney’s trust account or, in the case of the attorney’s death, the executor of the estate.
-In these situations, it’s a good idea to get in touch with your state bar association for guidance.
+It can get a bit more complicated if your attorney dies or is no longer practicing law.
+You may need to contact the person managing the attorney’s trust account or, in the case of the attorney’s death, the estate executor.
+In these situations, getting in touch with your state bar association for guidance is a good idea.